 Monroe’s experience was not unique.
 Nor is capturing these less-than-pleasant realities on camera — we as a society have an obsession with the pain of blonde women.
 Since her death in 1997, Princess Diana’s experience with the royal family, mistreatment by the British press, and death at 36 in a car accident have served as fodder for a depiction of her as a tragic heroine in the public imagination.
 Spencer, The Crown, and countless docs delve into this trauma repeatedly to show us just how bad it was and how much she endured.
-Similarly, documentaries about Britney Spears — who last year was finally released from her conservatorship after over a decade — have been on the rise as filmmakers and fans delve into the intricacies of her early sexualisation within the music business, ultimate difficulties with her mental health, and entrapment and exploitation by those meant to protect her.
+Similarly, documentaries about Britney Spears — who last year was finally released from her conservatorship after over a decade — have been on the rise as filmmakers and fans delve into the intricacies of her early sexualization within the music business, ultimate difficulties with her mental health, and entrapment and exploitation by those meant to protect her.

 But retelling this narrative of abuse does nothing to push the conversation about women's treatment forward.
 Instead, using these women’s real trauma to manufacture a box office hit is just another way that they are being exploited.

-First of all, many of these projects fail to centre the actual women they’re about.
-As Kermode noted in The Guardian, even in its fictionalised telling, Blonde doesn't really dig deep into Monroe's psyche and her experience.
+First of all, many of these projects fail to center the actual women they’re about.
+As Kermode noted in The Guardian, even in its fictionalized telling, Blonde doesn't really dig deep into Monroe's psyche and her experience.
 “Despite its note-perfect evocation of moments from Monroe’s life, I would argue that in the end Blonde isn’t really about Marilyn at all.
 It just happens to be wearing her wardrobe.”

 The fact that these movies and series often blur the line between reality and fiction reinforces how inconsequential the actual person and their reality is to the story.
 Blurring the line between the real and imagined harm feels like saying that it doesn’t really matter what’s real and what’s fake, which ultimately undermines and diminishes these women’s lived experiences.

-Even when these films are rooted in reality, like the slew of Britney Spears documentaries that came across our screens in the last few years, when they’re unauthorised by the person themselves, or received by the subjects of the films as embarrassing and focusing on a "humiliating moment from the past" — words Spears used to describe The New York Times doc Framing Britney Spears and BBC’s Battle for Britney: Fans, Cash and a Conservatorship, respectively — you have to ask who these films are really for.
+Even when these films are rooted in reality, like the slew of Britney Spears documentaries that came across our screens in the last few years, when they’re unauthorized by the person themselves, or received by the subjects of the films as embarrassing and focusing on a "humiliating moment from the past" — words Spears used to describe The New York Times doc Framing Britney Spears and BBC’s Battle for Britney: Fans, Cash and a Conservatorship, respectively — you have to ask who these films are really for.